SKU: All TCP/IP Controllable Devices

 - Press next at the welcome screen.

-- Click on the network card to which you want to start your DHCP pool.
-In the following example, the PC has a static IP of 192.168.1.100.
+- Click on the network adapter you assigned to a static IP, the one you have your Atlona equipment connected to.
+In the following example, the adapter in use on this PC has a static IP of 192.168.1.100.
 Press next:

-- On this next screen you will create your DHCP pool.
-This is a predefined group of IP addresses that your system will assign to hosts connected to it.
-In our example the PC is set to 192.168.1.100, so this example pool will begin at 192.168.1.101 to prevent another host from obtaining the same IP address as the DHCP server, which would create a DHCP conflict:
+- Create your DHCP pool.
+This the group of IP addresses that your system will assign to devices connected to it.
+In our example the PC is set to 192.168.1.100, so this example pool will begin at 192.168.1.101.
+This is to prevent another host from obtaining the same IP address as the DHCP server which would create a DHCP conflict:

 - At the next screen select Continue as tray app.
 This will give you an icon in your system tray and will notify you when an IP has been assigned as well as the mac address: